-- How deep should my pond be?
+1. How deep should my pond be?

 This depends on what type of pond you want.
-There are basically two types of garden ponds: water gardens and Koi ponds.
-A water garden, which is our focus at Aquatic & Garden Decor, is built to house water plants and goldfish and should be a minimum of 18″ to two feet in depth.
+There are basically two types of garden ponds – water gardens and Koi ponds.
+A water garden, which is our focus at Aquatic & Garden Decor, is built to house water plants and goldfish and should be a minimum of 18″-24” in depth.
 In the Cincinnati area, where the winters are typically mild, there is no need to build a water garden deeper than two feet.
 Around the perimeter, you may also want a 10″-12″ deep area, or shelf, for shallow water plants.

-- Where is the best location in my yard for my pond?
+2. Where is the best location in my yard for my pond?

 We recommend installing your pond where you will enjoy it the most.
 Place it close to an outdoor sitting area such as a deck or patio and, if possible, near a window, allowing you to view it any time from inside the house.
-When planning the location, keep in mind that your pond plants will need at least five hours of direct sunlight per day.
+When planning the location, do keep in mind that your pond plants will need at least five hours of direct sunlight per day.

-- Where is the worst location in my yard for a pond?
+3. Where is the worst location in my yard for a pond?

 Do not install your pond in an area of your yard that naturally holds water.
 Excessive ground water under your pond will cause your liner to float, whether it is preformed or rubber liner.

-- When is a good time to install my pond?
+4. When is a good time to install my pond?

-There is actually no bad time of year to install a pond as long as the ground is not frozen.
+Any time of year is a good time to install a pond as long as the ground is not frozen.

-- What are the differences between pre-formed ponds and rubber liner ponds?
+5. What are the differences between pre-formed ponds and rubber liner ponds?

 With pre-formed ponds, the shape is determined for you.
 Rubber liner, however, can conform to any shape, size or depth that you desire; therefore, your only limit is your imagination.
 Also, the rubber liner itself is typically less expensive than a pre-formed pond shell.
-For rubber liner ponds, we offer a very heavy 45 mil, ‘fish friendly’ rubber liner that comes on 10′, 20′, or 30′ wide rolls, that we can cut to any length.
+For rubber liner ponds, we offer a heavy duty 45 mil, ‘fish friendly’ rubber liner that comes on 10′, 20′, or 30′ wide rolls, that we can cut to any length.
 This material is also great for lining a waterfall off the side of your pond (all waterfalls on the outside of ponds must be lined).
 This material also has been stabilized to protect it from sun damage.

-- How do I protect my pond from punctures?
+6. How do I protect my pond from punctures?

 Proper underlayment must be used.
 This includes fabric underlayment or sand.
 Either type is fine for rubber liners, although fabric underlayment has some advantages.
 It is easier to use and will not erode or decay.
-Also, fabric underlayment will protect your horizontal pond bottom and shelves as well as the vertical side walls; whereas sand can only protect the horizontal portions.
+Also, fabric underlayment will protect your horizontal pond bottom and shelves as well as the vertical side walls, whereas sand can only protect the horizontal portions.

-- How much sun does a water garden need?
+7. How much sun does a water garden need?

 A minimum of five hours of direct sunlight per day is recommended.
 Most water plants need at least five hours of sun per day, especially those that bloom.

-- Do I need a pump in my pond?
+8. Do I need a pump in my pond?

-- Will a pump aerate my pond enough to clear the water?
+9. Will a pump aerate my pond enough to clear the water?